In the modern world, businesses should consider recurring credit card processing payments as an option.

 A recurring payment, also known as recurring billing or automatic payment, is a billing system where a customer authorizes a product or service provider to charge their credit card with repeated payments on a predetermined schedule.
 Automatic payments can also be made via ACH debit payments into a merchant’s account.

 To activate recurring payments, the customer must agree to share their payment information with the merchant’s payment processor and authorize both initial and future charges on the payment plan (i.e. bi-weekly, monthly, or annually).
-Recurring payments will usually continue indefinitely, either until the customer decides to cancel the arrangement or the card on file expires.
+Recurring payments will usually continue indefinitely until cancellation or expiration; however, with Stax’s automatic card updater, a card expiration no longer stops the revenue stream, as new details are fetched automatically.

-There are two different kinds of recurring payments: Fixed payments and variable payments.
+There are two different kinds of recurring payments: fixed payments and variable payments.
 Fixed payments mean that exactly the same amount of money is charged to a customer’s account with each cycle, while variable payments may fluctuate from payment to payment depending on a customer’s use of a product or service, such as utility bills.
+This is known as consumption-based billing, where customers are billed based on metered usage (API calls, data storage, etc.); this is a staple for SaaS and modern utilities.

 A one-time charge is a single transaction where a customer is paying for a product or service.
 Unlike recurring payments, no ongoing payment service is authorized between the buyer and seller.
-Moreover, the customer’s payment information isn’t kept on file, unless there’s an option to “save” card or bank account details for future purchases.
+While one-time charges are single events, many merchants now use “card-on-file” tokens to enable faster subsequent one-time checkouts.

 One-time charges make the most sense when consumers are not making regular payments.
 Unless customers have a reason to make payments automatically, there’s little advantage to offering recurring billing as a payment method.